 When your tween first comes to you with a tricky or sensitive question, hold it with reverence and honour.
 Pause.
 Acknowledge it in full.
 Answer with care.
 Ask if they understand the answer.
 Ask if they have any more questions.
 The more dedicated we are to giving them a thoughtful / thorough response, the more they will feel valued and continue to draw on us for support.
 It really helps to remember what is behind a question… a vulnerable heart, a thought process that can’t be assumed and a curious mind that normally won’t rest until it is satisfied.

 A dad said this to me once, “I know my girl.
 When she really wants to talk, she will come to me and ask me about 20 twenty questions, none of them of any significance and then right at the end she will ask me what she really wants to ask me.”
 Children test the water with the insignificant things (to check if we are too tired or if we are interested) before they really open up to us.
 When our tweens and teens get curious, they will find answers somewhere but they often look to us first.
 They look to see if we are available and open.
 If we are ready to respond, we have the opportunity to build foundation that will last them a lifetime.

-You might also like: The following books for tweens (8-12) may be helpful.
-You can find them here: A Guy’s Guide to Puberty and a Girl’s Guide to Puberty.
+You can find Michelle’s latest PUBERTY BOOKS here: A Guy’s Guide to Puberty and a Girl’s Guide to Puberty.